mawillcockson/dotdrop/docs/windows-progress.md

 That to me sounds like it's modifying data that it doesn't need to.
 A round trip of "copy into place" then "update from in-place" would result in changes to the original file in the repository.
 I think it would be better to make the templating something that has to be explicitly opted into, and make it fail if the whole file isn't perfectly decodable.

 Another slightly lesser worry is that it's reading the whole file into memory, then passing that around.
+I wonder if that's what the comment in `_handle_bin_file()` is alluding to.

 Might be better to only do that with templating, and leave the copying to something like `shutil.copy2()`